xdavidel/rust-shapes/README.md

 # Rust with Shapes

-A simple app int rust that defines different shapes and traits
+A simple app in rust that defines different shapes and traits